 Just days before Obama spoke, demonstrations -- which were largely ignored by the international media, since few foreign journalists are allowed into country these days -- had broken out in the capital.
 Angry protesters shut down Sanaa’s main streets, burning tires and shouting chants against the transitional government and against Hadi, the man who heads it.
 Yemenis, it seemed, had simply snapped under the strain of severe fuel shortages, kilometer-long lines at gas stations, and 20-hour electricity blackouts.

 On the same day as the protests, the UN held a conference in Beirut between Yemen’s new power brokers and its old elite.
 During the meeting, the country’s progress -- specifically on inclusivity and stability -- was widely praised.
 But the truth is that the internationally backed 2011 deal that transferred power away from Ali Abdullah Saleh, who had ruled since 1978, was a rotten one.
-It merely handed the presidency over to his
+It merely handed the presidency over to his deputy, Hadi, and ensured that Saleh would continue to play a role behind the scenes.
+He was also given immunity for all his wrongdoing during his 33 years in power.
+And that is not the same thing as democracy.
+Even worse, the deal made a real transition to democracy in Yemen all

 - Full website and iPad access